faenrandir/a_careful_examination/responses/response_to_faith_of_a_science_teacher.md

 * Genesis and the temple ceremony suggests that it is "not good for man to be alone".
 What are homosexual people really supposed to do with themselves?
 Is the "plan of happiness" so happy for them?
 * Why do you not give other religions the same benefit of the doubt as Mormonism?
 If you were raised in another religion and gave that religion the same benefit of the doubt as Mormonism, could you ever leave it?
 If you hadn't been raised in Mormonism, would you seriously consider converting to it?

-Current biological and psychologyical models can give a highly complete answer to each of those questions, but the Mormon model seems so much less clear and precise on these kinds of questions.
+Current biological and psychological models can give a highly complete answer to each of those questions, but the Mormon model seems so much less clear and precise on these kinds of questions.

 ### Conclusion